Fully Automatic Neural Network Reduction for Formal Verification: Preliminaries

 \subsection{Neural Network Verification}

-Finally, we briefly introduce the main steps to propagate a zonotope through a neural network.
-The propagation cannot be computed exactly in general, thus, the exact output of each layer needs to be enclosed.
+As we use zonotopes as an example to verify neural networks, we briefly introduce the main steps to propagate a zonotope through a neural network.
+These might differ if another verification engine is used.
+Since the propagation in~\eqref{eq:layer-propagation-sets} cannot be computed exactly in general, we enclose the output of each layer: \begin{proposition}[Image Enclosure~{\citep[Sec.
+3]{singh2018fast}}] Let $\hiddenSet_{k-1} \supseteq \hiddenSetExact_{k-1}$ be an input set to layer $k$, then